Reference Guide

 asyncio.run(main())

-Testing Your Connection Configurations with pgmonkey CLI
+Testing Connections with the CLI

-pgmonkey pgconfig test --connconfig /path/to/your/config.yaml
+pgmonkey pgconfig test --connconfig /path/to/config.yaml

-Example Commands with Test Results
+Example Test Results

-pgmonkey pgconfig test --connconfig ~/myconnectionconfigs/pg_normal.yaml
+$ pgmonkey pgconfig test --connconfig ~/config.yaml --connection-type normal

 Connection successful: (1,)